-Asking people about their arousal often results in misattributions.
-In a quite iconic study, Dutton & Aron showed that often times we’re not really able to tell what exactly is triggering our arousal.
-In their study, an attractive female waited at the end of either a shaky suspension bridge (that most likely would induce fear) or a sturdy bridge (that would not induce fear) for male hikers to fill in a questionnaire.
-The female gave her phone number to the males if they had any further questions about the experiment.
+When people are asked to identify the cause of an increase in physiological arousal, they often misattribute the source.
+In an iconic study, Dutton & Aron showed that we’re often not able to discern what exactly is triggering an increase in our physiological arousal.
+In their study, male participants were asked to walk down either a shaky suspension bridge (that most likely would induce fear) or a sturdy bridge (that would not induce fear) while an attractive female (a confederate of the study) waited at the end.
+The female then asked questions from a questionnaire, and gave her phone number to the participants, stating that they could contact her if they had any further questions about the experiment.

 Why do we bring that up?
-Let’s explain: The interesting finding was that more males contacted the female when they had just walked down the suspension bridge.
-Apparently, they believed that they were feeling aroused at the sight of the female instead of feeling the leftover physiological arousal from the fear of walking across the suspension bridge.
+Let’s explain: The interesting finding was that significantly more males contacted the female when they had just walked down the shaky suspension bridge.
+Apparently, the increase in physiological arousal as a result of the fear from the bridge was misattributed, and was directed towards how the male participants felt about the female study confederate.

 Apart from the fun fact that you might find your dream match after an exhausting session at the gym, self-reported arousal measures apparently are somewhat flawed.

 With this in mind, monitoring arousal in an objective way using biosensors might be ideal.
-Undoubtedly, heart activity is closely linked to physiological and psychological arousal.
+Heart activity is closely linked to physiological and psychological arousal.
 Seeing a dear friend or running from your worst enemy both trigger autonomic arousal processes that result in your heart pumping faster.

 How can the beat of your heart be recorded and made available for analysis and interpretation?
 What is ECG exactly?
-Let’s figure out now.
+Let’s figure this out.

 Physiology and function of the heart